tnyeanderson/heart-sms-backend/docs/getting-started.md

 *Note: the reverse proxy listens on port 80 and 443, but only uses 80 to upgrade to HTTPS*

 ## URLs
 Heart uses the following URLs in the following way (example urls are given, you will have your own, but they will probably be similar).
-Keep in mind that both URLs will lead to the same IP address (the containers are all running on the same server).
+Keep in mind that all URLs will lead to the same IP address (the containers are all running on the same server).

 #### api.heart.lan